Vibe Coding with Convex Chef at Convex

 Was a really cool experience.
 I invite everyone to try it out and let me know till where you are able to stretch it: https://chef.convex.dev/

-One thought on “Vibe Coding with Convex Chef at Convex
+7 thoughts on “Vibe Coding with Convex Chef at Convex

 1. Loved theBlog Comment Writing Guide way you explored Convex Chef by actually building something meaningful for your Kreole Chatbot—super relatable!
 It’s fascinating how quickly it generated a working WhatsApp-like UI and even handled database storage.
 Curious to know if you managed to troubleshoot the add-to-cart issue or found a workaround.